-Keith A. Green

-Director of Institutional Research & Compliance

-326 Market Street

-Harrisburg, PA 17101
+Jacqueline Conforti Barnett General Counsel 326 Market Street Harrisburg, PA 17101 (717) 901-5100 ext.
+1671 jbarnett@HarrisburgU.edu

-(717) 901-5123

-KGreen@HarrisburgU.edu

 If an infringement claim is submitted to the University by a complainant, appropriate action will be taken to identify the student, faculty, or staff member involved in the complaint.